Mokona/python-retro-pascal/README.md

   * hello.pas
   * roman.pasq
   * qsort.pas (provided you add a newline avec the final "END.")

-The system fails to compile the following files:

-  * the compiler itself
+  * the compiler itself (needs extra storage space, compared to the original interpreter source)